 Vegan Frosting for Sugar Cookies

 After the cookies bake you want to let them completely cool before decorating.
-For frosting I use my homemade Vegan Vanilla Frosting or Vegan Vanilla Icing, both of which work great with these cookies.
-For a healthier version, try spreading sunflower seed butter on top instead of frosting.
+For frosting I use my homemade Vegan Cream Cheese Frosting (my favorite), Vegan Vanilla Frosting or Vegan Vanilla Icing, all of which work great with these cookies.
+My kids also love to spread cashew butter on top instead of frosting.
 My daughter thinks this is the most delicious treat!

 Vegan & Gluten Free Sugar Cut-Out Cookies {refined sugar free option}